 Becoming a RainWise Contractor

 If you would like to install rain gardens and cisterns for the RainWise Rebate Program, you must attend one of our free trainings (offered twice a year).
-The next training will be March 11, 13 & 16.
+The next training will be in Fall 2019.
 Check the Events page for details and registration.
 RainWise contractors must also be licensed.
 See Contractor Licensing Requirements for more information.

 Check out past contractor newsletters!
 (Archive) – The RainWise program mails its Contractor News and Tips newsletter to RainWise contractors every two months.
 The purpose of the newsletter is to provide contractors with important program updates and events.